Called to bar 22 November 2012 - Grays Inn. Call to the bar in Jamaica, 1996

 Examples of work,

-Philip has worked at a prominent civil liberties firm in London on a range of administrative and public law matters, including on issues of national security, inquests and actions against the police and public authorities.
-During that time, he also volunteered at Prison Advice Service (PAS) and advised prisoners on range of legal issues.
-A criminal barrister of many years’ experience in Jamaica, Philip also worked in international human rights lawyer at the Inter- American Commission on Human Rights (IACHR) in Washington DC, USA, the International Commission of Jurists (ICJ) in Geneva, Switzerland, the Human Dignity Trust (HDT) in London, and as a legal consultant for inter-governmental organisations such as UNAIDS and various NGOs in the Caribbean and Africa.
+A criminal barrister of many years’ experience in Jamaica, Philip also worked in international human rights, lawyer at the Inter- American Commission on Human Rights (IACHR) in Washington DC, USA, the International Commission of Jurists (ICJ) in Geneva, Switzerland, the Human Dignity Trust (HDT) in London, and as a legal consultant for inter-governmental organisations such as UNAIDS and various NGOs in the Caribbean and Africa.
 He is also a Guardian Law contributor and speaks conversational French.